tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.theparisreview.org/blog/2019/06/27/the-queer-crime-that-launched-the-beats/ para 10

-By September, when Carr entered a guilty plea of first-degree manslaughter, the Assistant District Attorney believed that Carr “had not intended to kill Kammerer, a homosexual, but that Kammerer for more than five years had persisted in making advances to Carr, which always were repulsed.
-Kammerer’s persistence,” the prosecutor added, “had made young Carr ‘emotionally unstable.’ ” In her testimony, Mrs. Carr described Kammerer as a “veritable Iago” who had corrupted her son “purely for the love of evil.”
+By September, when Carr entered a guilty plea of first-degree manslaughter, the Assistant District Attorney believed that Carr "had not intended to kill Kammerer, a homosexual, but that Kammerer for more than five years had persisted in making advances to Carr, which always were repulsed.
+Kammerer's persistence," the prosecutor added, "had made young Carr 'emotionally unstable.' " In her testimony, Mrs. Carr described Kammerer as a "veritable Iago" who had corrupted her son "purely for the love of evil."

 </from>
 <comment>